 Expenses, including paint transportation and processing, outreach and education, staffing, and administrative costs were \$2,266,974.
-In addition, the program accrued expenses of \$499,664 prior to program start.
-The program ended the reporting period with a surplus of \$727,424.
+In addition, the program accrued expenses of \$499,823 prior to program start.
+The program ended the reporting period with a surplus of \$727,266.

-Total program cost per gallon (of processed paint) in this first reporting period was \$10.07.
-The program cost per gallon (of collected paint) was \$7.84.
+The processing cost in this first reporting period was \$10.07 per gallon